mattfenwick/clojarse-js/spec.md

 ## Hierarchical forms ##

  - `^ {} {}` is valid meta-data, but `^ 3 {}` and `^ {} 3` are not
-   there may be a problem in the grammar currently